-Why flood Insurance coverage can save you even if you’re not at high risk.
+Flood Insurance coverage can save you even if you’re not considered high risk.

-We all know that weather can be unpredictable.
-It isn’t just wind and hail activity that can cause damage to your personal property.
-Water damage is a very real possibility from flooding.
+We all know the weather is unpredictable.
+It's not only wind and hail activity that causes damage to your personal property.
+Water damage is often the cause of damage from flooding.

 Why Flood Insurance Coverage Is Necessary